SciNetHPC/RFP-Benchmark-Suite/hpcg/README.md

 Global Problem Size Definition:

-LP2BM Reference Size - 560 4320 7520 (minimum global mesh size)
+- LP2BM Reference Size: 560 4320 7520 (minimum global mesh size)
-Full System Size - minimum 1/4 system memory
+- Full System Size: minimum 1/4 system memory

 Mapping of MPI ranks to nodes or global mesh decomposition over nodes can be modifed by the user as required but the final mesh must meet the requirements above.

-An example SLURM submission script (submit.slurm) used on Niagara is provided as a reference.
+An example SLURM submission script [submit.slurm](submit.slurm) used on Niagara is provided as a reference.

-== V.	Reporting Results ==
+## Reporting Results

-HPCG will produce a .txt file in the directory where it is run with performance summaries of the data, e.g. HPCG-Benchmark_3.1_2024-02-14_15-18-20.txt.
+HPCG will produce a .txt file in the directory where it is run with performance summaries of the data, e.g. `HPCG-Benchmark_3.1_2024-02-14_15-18-20.txt`.
 In the "Final Summary" section located at the bottom of the YAML file is a GFLOP/s value.
 HPCG will also self report a VALID or INVALID result.
 Only VALID results are to be provided in the RFP response.